Williamhsu1999/LinkedIn-Connection-Request-Automate/README.md

 # 📩 Send LinkedIn Connection Request from Excel file 🗂️

-This script will help you automate sending connection requests on LinkedIn with an excel containing first and last name.
+This script will help you automate sending connection requests on LinkedIn from an excel containing first and last name.
 😓 I basically got tired of manually entering 100+ student names on LinkedIn every term.
-As TA, I wanted to support student in their competitive co-op job search process by helping them build their profile and endorse course related skills.
+As TA, I wanted to support student in their competitive co-op job search process by helping them build their profile, network, and endorse course related skills.

-🤩 Now, I just press "Connect" every [X] seconds, while chromedriver type and search for the next student on the list.
-Basically connecting with all my students while eating my lunch.
-This has made my job more efficient! 🎉
+🤩 Now, I just update the excel sheet and run the script while eating lunch, the chromedriver will automatically type and search for the student on the list.
+And I just press the "Connect" botton if I know the students, This has made my job more efficient! 🎉

 ## 📚 Requirements